They’re staring at you with big, sad eyes looking like they’re starving and must have something to eat.

 - Homemade trail mix- Perfect to take in the car on the way to practice.
 Just throw together some nuts, seeds, dried toasted coconut, dried fruit (cranberries, blueberries, raisins, apricots, apples, etc.) or whatever you feel like.
 Or you can buy a premade mix here.

 - Sugar snap peas, red or purple grapes and salami- Kids like a lot of color right?
 So make their snack more attractive by using contrasting colors and mixing fruits and veggies.
 Plus, the salami will add some much needed protein to the mix.
 You can also substitute your favorite deli meat.

-Hopefully, these ideas are sparking your creative juices for quick healthy snacks that can be prepared quickly.
-There is no right or wrong, as long as your children will eat it.
+There you go.
+That should be enough to spark your creative juices for creating quick healthy snacks that can be prepared quickly.
+Remember, there is no right or wrong, as long as your children will eat it.
 You can even get them involved in picking out their own snacks.
-Maybe you can put a list of potential snack ideas on the frig and let them choose and have some control over their food.
-Of course, if you have more snack ideas, please leave them in the comments section below!
+And if you have more snack ideas, please leave them in the comments section below!